sirigandhi/Wingspan/README.md

 Gardens uploads and manages butterfly and insect photos through an admin dashboard.
 Student teams access that content through API keys tied to their project and semester.

+## Tech Stack
+Backend: Java Spring Boot 3.2.1, Maven, package fs3.wingspan
+Frontend: Vite, Handlebars, TypeScript, Bootstrap 5
+Database: PostgreSQL on DigitalOcean
+File Storage: DigitalOcean Spaces (S3 compatible)
+Server: DigitalOcean Droplet

-## Access
+## Access / Documentation
 Wingspan is up at http://159.203.134.226/

-You can sign up and view the student/user side of the application, feel free to explore!

-The admin side of the application is only accessible to authorized staff and senior design groups.
+The application is only accessible to authorized staff and senior design groups.
 Please visit https://seniord.cs.iastate.edu/2026-March-16/ for detailed reports and demos of the final app.

-The Final Report showcases an overview of the project, design, work completed, results, and the appendix.
+If you go to Project Artifacts then Final Report, this is a detailed report of an overview of the project, design choices, work completed, results, and the appendix.
+Progress demos are also v=available under Progress Reports.
 Thank you!

-## Team Members

-🪴 Siri Gandhi
-🦋 Lexi Pachonphai
-🐙 Abby Van Der Brink
-✨ Taylor Bauer
+## To Run Locally
+Required: Java 17, Maven, Node.js and npm, local PostgreSQL instance

+Backend: Create a local application.properties file at src/main/resources/application.properties with your local database credentials and DigitalOcean Spaces credentials from Nathan.
+Open WingspanApplication in IntelliJ and run.

+Frontend: cd into the frontend directory, run npm install then npm run dev.